Scott H. Andrews

 This course will delve into different techniques to convey character emotions realistically and powerfully on the page, strategies for developing situations and stories with strong potential for emotional resonance, and methods to execute those approaches to make your readers actually feel those emotions.

-- The connection between character backstory and motivation and character emotion
+*The connection between character motivation and character emotion

-- Sentence-level techniques to portray emotion authentically, originally, and evocatively
+*Sentence-level and paragraph-level techniques to portray emotion authentically, originally, and evocatively

 Students will analyze examples, practice techniques, and write or revise scenes.